 Light spotting or implantation bleed is one of the earliest signs of pregnancy.
 This occurs when the fertilized egg attaches to the uterine lining about 10 to 14 days after conception.
 It will occur around the same time as you are supposed to have your period.
 However, not all women experience light spotting.

-Bloating is a common occurrence during early pregnancy.
+Bloating is a common common sign of early pregnancy.
 Heightened hormones in the body may cause you to feel especially bloated, similar to how women tend to feel at the beginning of their period.